Rockies vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

+- This season, Colorado has been at least a +200 underdog on the moneyline 18 times, losing each of those contests.

-- The moneyline set for this matchup implies the Rockies have a 39.2% chance of walking away with the win.
+- The Rockies have an implied victory probability of 33.3% according to the moneyline set by sportsbooks for this matchup.

-- Games involving Colorado have gone over the total set by bookmakers in 60 of 133 chances this season.
+- Colorado and its opponents have gone over the total this season in 61 of its 134 opportunities.

-- In 32 games with a line this season, the Rockies have a mark of 18-14-0 against the spread.
+- The Rockies have an against the spread mark of 19-14-0 in 33 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!